adrianocastro/strava-forum/README.md

 Font definition is done at the `body` level and kept simple.
 Sizing was abstracted to helper classes to help keep things consistent and under control.

-Furthermore, some key elements were handpicked to apply antialising font-smoothing to.
-The key guideline being that font smoothing should mostly be left to the operating system and especially left untouched for large sections of text so not to compromise up readability.
+Furthermore, antialising font-smoothing was applied to some handpicked elements.
+The key guideline being that font smoothing should mostly be left to the operating system and especially left untouched for large sections where antialiasing could compromise readability.

-The same approach was taken with regards to `optimizeLegibility` for `text-rendering`.
+The same approach was taken with regard to `optimizeLegibility` for `text-rendering`.

 ##### Sizing with rem values